zoometh/thomashuet/profiles/oxford/team/thomas.md

     - BU for Mohamed
     - solving an [BU issue](https://community.archesproject.org/t/how-to-remove-a-null-geometry-from-a-resource/1694?u=zoometh) for Nichole
 - developing ***eamenaR*** logic while Bijan works on data
-- will give a 45-min lecture at the GOA Skills Seminar: 'Statistical reasoning and computer scripting in archaeology' (MT2, 17 Oct)
+- will give a 45-min lecture at the GOA Skills Seminar: *'Statistical reasoning and computer scripting in archaeology'* (MT2, ~~17~~ 19 Oct)

 #### Week -1